KuiMengcen/CP1404_practicals/prac_07/README.md

 ## About Me

-I am an Information Technology student at James Cook University, constantly exploring new technologies and practices to improve my programming skills.
-While taking the CP1404 course, I have gained a deeper understanding of concise code and effective programming patterns.
+My name is Kui Mengcen and I am an Information Technology major at James Cook University who is constantly exploring new technologies and practices to improve my programming skills.
+During my time in the CP1404 course, I have gained a deeper understanding of clean code and effective programming patterns.
 ## Lessons Learned About Succinct Code

 Throughout my studies, I have learned many valuable lessons about writing concise, maintainable code, including